artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/ios-threading.markdown

 categories: swift
 ---

-Apple's SDK handles threads exceptionally well in comparisions to another frameworks, at least it is my impression (feel free to arguee or comment on )
+Threading is one og the most difficult things wehn you do programming.
+Fortunatelly the Apple's SDK handles the proglem exceptionally well in comparisions to another frameworks, at least it is my impression (feel free to arguee or comment on github)

+All chunks of job are arranged into `Bloks` or `Functions`/`Mothods`.
+I'd like to mention that the `Blocks` have ability to capture their surrounding state.
+They close variables around that are in scope at the time the block is declared that's why we call them aslo `Closures` [[1]](http://pragmaticstudio.com/blog/2010/7/28/ios4-blocks-1)

-#### kind of jobs
+#### Kind of jobs we want to perform in separate threads
 Computation intensive
 I/O intensive

 processes = cores /(1- blocking factor)

-#### Bloks/closures
-"Blocks also capture their surrounding state.
-That is, blocks are closures: they close around variables that are in scope at the time the block is declared." [[1]](http://pragmaticstudio.com/blog/2010/7/28/ios4-blocks-1)

 #### Switching context